espressif/arduino-esp32/README2.md

 The existing main fork of arduino-esp32 implement i2c communications using a polled monitoring of the I2C Hardware StateMachine.
 The implementation of the I2C ReSTART operations leaves the I2C Hardware StateMachine(SM) in an unstable configuration.
 The I2C protocol arbitrates exclusive ownership of the bus to a single Master Device from a `START` signal to the next `STOP`.
 A restart operation is just a start signal inserted into this `START` -> `STOP` flow.
 Schematically like this:
  `START` (Read or Write) -> `ReSTART` (Read or Write) -> `STOP`.

  By I2C protocol as [UM10204 I2C-Bus Specification and User Manual](https://Fwww.nxp.com/docs/en/user-guide/UM10204.pdf), A valid I2C transaction must be a `START` at least one Data Byte `STOP`.
 The Arduino environment is base on the AVR processor series, These Atmel CPU's implementation of the the I2C protocol allows unlimited pauses between protocol elements.
 The Espressif implement enforces a Strict TimeOut between elements.
-This has resulted in perceived I2C bus stability issues ([834](https://github.com/espressif/arduino-esp32/issues/834),[811](https://github.com/espressif/arduino-esp32/issues/811),[741](https://github.com/espressif/arduino-esp32/issues/741),[682](https://github.com/espressif/arduino-esp32/issues/682),[659](https://github.com/espressif/arduino-esp32/issues/659) and many more.  @lonerzzz create a partial solution [#751](https://github.com/espressif/arduino-esp32/pull/751).
+This has resulted in perceived I2C bus stability issues ([834](https://github.com/espressif/arduino-esp32/issues/834),[811](https://github.com/espressif/arduino-esp32/issues/811),[741](https://github.com/espressif/arduino-esp32/issues/741),[682](https://github.com/espressif/arduino-esp32/issues/682),[659](https://github.com/espressif/arduino-esp32/issues/659) and many more.  @lonerzzz created a partial solution [#751](https://github.com/espressif/arduino-esp32/pull/751).
  I spend a couple of weeks investigating these problems, and discovered this Hard TimeOut was the basis of all of these problems.
 Once this Hard TimeOut limit is triggered the SM cannot recover without a complete reinitialization.
-The existing Arduino code base is reliant on the AVR's ability to infinetly pausing a i2c transaction.
+The existing Arduino code base is reliant on the AVR's ability to infintely pause a i2c transaction.
 The standard coding practice of:
 ```c++
 // set internal address pointer in I2C EEPROM from which to read
 Wire.beginTransmission(ID);